Velupillai Prabhakaran: Other names

-Prabhakaran had over the years built up the LTTE into a powerful movement running a shadow state and had acquired the status of being “Thesiya Thalaivar” (leader of the land).
-He was called thambi, meaning younger brother, by Sri Lankan Tamil elders. which was also his pet name since he was the youngest in his family.
-He was also called as Anna/Annai, meaning 'elder brother' by his younger cadets and the younger Sri Lankan Tamil people.
-Prabhakaran was also called "Karikalan" for his bravery and his administration (in reference to Karikala Chola, a famous Chola king who ruled in Sangam Age.)
-He was also raised to divine status as “Sooriyathevan” (God of the Sun) by his followers.
+Prabhakaran had over the years built up the LTTE into a powerful movement running a shadow state and had acquired the status of being "Thesiya Thalaivar" (National Leader of the Land).
+He was called thambi, meaning "younger brother", by Eelam Tamil elders, which was also his pet name since he was the youngest in his family.
+He was also called as Anna/Annai, meaning 'elder brother' by his younger cadets and the younger Eelam Tamil people.
+Prabhakaran was also called "Karikalan" for his bravery and his administration (in reference to Karikala Chola, a famous Chola king who ruled in Sangam Age).
+He was additionally raised to divine status as Sooriyathevan (God of the Sun) by his followers.
+This was a title used by some of his supporters and within the LTTE to emphasize his leadership and charisma.
+It is important to note that Prabhakaran was a controversial figure and his moniker as "Sooriyathevan" was symbolic rather than a religious or widely accepted title.